Investigative Journalism (Community): Plot

 The group returns from their winter break and finds that a new student named Buddy (Jack Black) has inserted himself into the study group.
-Buddy proves to be a burden to the group, accidentally kicking Jeff in the nose and making abrupt comments when they try to study, Eventually, during a session where Buddy refuses to leave, Jeff drags him off outside (Buddy's pants being ripped in the process).
-Eventually, the group votes to allow Buddy to join, but he reveals that they were his safety study group, and he joins another group (lead by Owen Wilson) he claims to be cooler.
+Buddy proves to be a burden to the group, accidentally kicking Jeff in the nose, making abrupt comments when they try to study, and overall messing with the flow of the group.
+Eventually, the group decides Buddy must leave the group.
+When the group tells this to Buddy, he refuses to leave, and Jeff drags him off outside (Buddy's pants being ripped in the process).
+Eventually, Jeff decides that he thinks Buddy should be allowed to join the group if he pleases, and the group changes their minds to allow Buddy to join.
+After telling Buddy, he reveals that they were his safety study group and joins another study group (led by Owen Wilson), which he claims to be cooler.

 Meanwhile, Dean Pelton (Jim Rash) makes Jeff (Joel McHale) the new editor of the Greendale Gazette Journal Mirror, where Annie (Alison Brie) discovers a story about Dean Pelton's racial profiling in the school.
-Jeff tries to convince a resistant Annie to drop the story, although she ends up abandoning it, realising how trivial it actually is.
+Jeff tries to convince a resistant Annie to drop the story, and she eventually ends up abandoning it, realizing how trivial it actually is.

 In the end tag, Troy (Donald Glover) and Abed (Danny Pudi) are interviewed by Star-Burns (Dino Stamatopoulos) for possible membership in the cool group.
 Pierce (Chevy Chase) shows up and berates them for their disloyalty.
-After they walk away Pierce asks if the group has decided on his own membership, which Star-Burns declines.
+After they walk away, Pierce asks if the group has decided on his own membership, which Star-Burns declines.